beerurri/DFE-Hydro-Project/readme.md

-# Hydrodynamics physics project by first-year students of the Department of Physics and Engineering.
+# Hydrodynamic phenomena.
+The physics project by first-year students of the ITMO University.
 Source code.

 This code was developed in the Visual Studio Code environment with the PlatformIO extention.
 ____